What are the Benefits of Sustainable Development?

 Gandhian economist J.C.
 Kumarappa was the first person to coherently present the idea of sustainable development in his book Economy of Permanence.
 He wrote this book while serving a jail sentence for participating in the Indian independence movement, the Satyagraha, in 1942.
 The idea gained global popularity at the Stockholm Conference in 1972.

-From the moment a baby is born to when he or she builds a family, the sustainable decisions their parents make, and after a point, the decisions they make on their own will decide the future of the planet Earth.
+From the moment a baby is born to when he or she builds a family or leads a life, the sustainable decisions their parents make—and, after a point, the decisions they themselves make—will decide the future of planet Earth.

 Three Pillars of Sustainable Development